salkuadrat/learning/packages/learning_face_detection/README.md

 InputCameraView(
   title: 'Face Detection',
   onImage: (InputImage image) {
-    // now we can feed the input image into face detection process },
+    // now we can feed the input image into face detector },
 )
 ```